emsesp/docs/docs/index.md

 ### 🌐 User Interface

-A versatile multi-user, multi-language web interface to change settings and monitor incoming data.
-Translated into 10 different languages.
+A versatile web interface to configure and manage your EMS devices, with translations to 10 languages.

-A simple to use console, accessible via Serial/USB or Telnet for advanced operations and detailed monitoring
+A simple to use console, accessible via Serial/USB or Telnet for advanced operations and detailed monitoring.

 </div>